 Giamah advocated for journalists to adopt an “artistic” approach to video content, aim “to shoot truly cinematic footage, which can then tell stories in a fuller, more affecting manner.”

 Giamah’s theory is valuable and insightful, but it does neglect one consideration which is simply that of a glut of content online.
-If journalists are making cinematic stories on an issue and filmmakers are doing the same, will the of audiences between these two videos lead to as much as impact as if one video represented the issue and the journalists and filmmakers shared in getting the word out about it?
+If journalists are making cinematic stories on an issue and filmmakers are doing the same, will the splitting of audiences between these two videos lead to as much as impact as if one video represented the issue and the journalists and filmmakers shared in getting the word out about it?

 Some outfits are opting for such an approach.
 At The Media Consortium conference in February 2014, Colorlines showcased some of the videos they’ve been able to produce in-house.
-Many of The Media Consortium members in the audience, however, did not have access to a video production team that could
+Many of The Media Consortium members in the audience, however, did not have access to a video production team that could \